5 Stress Management Tips to Avoid Employee Burnout

 4. Promote a healthy lifestyle

 Aside from getting in good shape, exercising can do wonders for one’s mental health.
 It can improve overall mood since it boosts serotonin levels on the brain (which helps alleviate depression) and can give an extra energy to a rather slow day at the office.
-Some offices now offer a mini gym – or at the very least a yoga corner for that much needed stretching and meditative break in the office.
+Some offices now offer Gym membership allowances – or at the very least a yoga corner for that much needed stretching and meditative break in the office.

 Exercises can help employees relieve stress and frustration at work, and it could help if they don’t need to go far just to have space for such activity.
 Nap rooms are also great – because aside from exercise, substantial amounts of rest is also part of a healthy lifestyle.
 Google for example allot a place for employees to take a nap in.

 Last but not the least, encouraging your employees to voice out their concerns with the company can help lessen the stress they experience at work.
 Employees can take comfort in the fact that someone in the company cares about them, and that they can voice out their concerns without fear of retaliation.
 However, always remember that communication is a two-way street.
 Aside from letting them voice their concerns freely, make sure that you actually listen – and take action whenever necessary.

 Of course, another obvious tip is to avoid creating unreasonable expectations and deadlines for your employees.
 Too much pressure is the last thing any employee needs, for this will not only increase stress, but will also push them to do mediocre work instead (just to meet the required deadline).
 So be reasonable.
 Allow them some fair time to craft quality work, but make sure they don’t have too much time to slack off as well.